-Having designed their flagship offices in NY’s Time Square, KCD moved on to the client’s Chicago headquarters on North Wells—a space that the client wanted to reflect the industrial look and feel of the area.
+Having designed their flagship offices in NY’s Time Square, KCD moved on to design the client’s Chicago headquarters Tech Firm Interior Design on North Wells—a space that the client wanted to reflect the industrial look and feel of the area.
 And with that we off and running.

 We stripped the floors down to the concrete, sandblasted them and refinished them, giving them their rough-hewn, terrazzo look.
 Leaving the ceilings exposed let us maintain the industrial feel, painting them black let us bring the scale down to a more human scale.
 And while “cozy” isn’t usually the word we associate with an industrial warehouse the black ceiling makes the space feel more intimate.
 Elements like the recycled railroad ties we used on the walls and reception really reflect the client: raw and edgy, but we integrated the newest, most modern technology and furniture, color, pattern and art to reveal another side of them: sleek and playful.